RadiologyInfo - The radiology information resource for patients

 • A core needle, also called an automatic, spring-loaded needle, which consists of an inner needle connected to a trough, or shallow receptacle, covered by a sheath and attached to a spring-loaded mechanism.

-Needle biopsies are often performed with the guidance of computed tomography (CT), fluoroscopy or ultrasound.
+Doctors perform needle biopsies with the guidance of computed tomography (CT), fluoroscopy, ultrasound, or MRI.

 CT

-The CT scanner is typically a large machine with a hole, or tunnel, in the center.
-You will lie on a table which slides into and out of this tunnel.
-The x-ray tube and electronic x-ray detectors rotate around you.
-They are opposite each other in a ring, called a gantry.
-The computer workstation that processes the imaging information is located in a separate room.
+The CT scanner is typically a large, donut-shaped machine with a short tunnel in the center.
+You will lie on a narrow table that slides in and out of this short tunnel.
+Rotating around you, the x-ray tube and electronic x-ray detectors are located opposite each other in a ring, called a gantry.
+The computer workstation that processes the imaging information is in a separate control room.
+This is where the technologist operates the scanner and monitors your exam in direct visual contact.
+The technologist will be able to hear and talk to you using a speaker and microphone.

 Fluoroscopy